ark-lang/ark-docs/functions.md

 ## Declaring Functions
 The `func` keyword, followed by the name of the function, a list of parameters, an optional return value denotes a function signature.
+A function itself is a function signature, followed by a block.

 ```
 // "func" Iden "(" ParameterList ")" [ "->" Type ] Block;